List of The Walking Dead (comics) characters: Carl Grimes

 Carl is the son of Rick and Lori as well as Judith's elder brother.
-Carl begins as a normal and innocent child, but as the events of the new world order force him to grow up, he becomes colder and competently makes sometimes brash decisions for the good of his group of friends.
+Carl begins as a normal and innocent child, but as the events of the new world order force him to grow up, he becomes colder and competently makes sometimes tough decisions for the good of his group of friends.
 When the group arrives at the prison, Carl starts dating Carol's daughter Sophia.
 However, their relationship ends as they part ways during the conflict with Negan.
 During an invasion by walkers at the Alexandria Safe-Zone, he is accidentally shot in the eye and loses it.
 As a teenager, Carl resides at the Hilltop Colony as a blacksmith apprentice but still remains close friends with Sophia, while contacting and later forming a sexual relationship with Whisperer, Lydia.
 He is currently back at Alexandria, with the rest of the survivors of the walker attack on the Hilltop.
 Since his father's death, Carl is the last remaining member of the Grimes family.